 Yes, dice roll randomly and with standard statistical probabilities, but gamers can be a superstitious lot.
 Many of them prefer to test their dice before each game, checking to see which ones are rolling "hot" and which ones should be relegated back to the dice bag for the evening.
 And some gamers like the option of choosing from multiple d20's before making a to-hit roll, going by instinct to determine the one that will likely give the best result.
-So having a dice bag full of a variety of RPG dice makes this selection process more fun and more interesting.
+So having a dice bag full of a variety of dice makes this selection process more fun and more interesting.

-- RPG dice sets look cool
+- They look cool

 This one's pretty self explanatory.
-Most RPG dice just look cool, and having a pile of shiny, colorful, gem-like dice on the table in front of you adds a lot to a game.
+Most RPG and D&D dice just look cool, and having a pile of shiny, colorful, gem-like dice on the table in front of you adds a lot to a game.